-Biodiversity Assessment and Monitoring Research A Summary Report of Activities - 2014 Yukon College Yukon Research Centre Box 2799, Whitehorse, Yukon Y1A 5K4 D.H.
-Mossop dmossop@yukoncollege.yk.ca November 2014
+Biodiversity Assessment and Monitoring Research A Summary Report of Activities - 2015 Yukon College Yukon Research Centre Box 2799, Whitehorse, Yukon Y1A 5K4 D.H.
+Mossop dmossop@yukoncollege.yk.ca November 2015

 These projects mostly use bird species diversity and population performance as indicators of ecosystem health.
 In part using student energies, data bases are maintained tracking key demographic parameters of important focal species.
 Some of these now have well over 40 years of data.
-2014 was the seventeenth year that this initiative has been based at Yukon College; in part the vision has been to contribute toward Yukon's commitment under the Canadian Biodiversity Strategy (1993) The Biodiversity Project works with a broad spectrum of community, private and government partners in carrying out its tasks.
+2015 was the eighteenth year that this initiative has been based at Yukon College; in part the vision has been to contribute toward Yukon's commitment under the Canadian Biodiversity Strategy (1993) The Biodiversity Project works with a broad spectrum of community, private and government partners in carrying out its tasks.
 The following abbreviations refer to: PARTNERS in 2014: YC=Yukon College; YRC= Yukon Research Centre; VGFN= Vuntut Gwitchin First Nation - Old Crow KFN= Kluane First Nation YTG =Yukon Government, (Department of Environment) CWS = Canadian Wildlife Service:

-BC = British Columbia Ministry of Environment

-NYRRC = North Yukon Renewable Resource Council

-YWP = Yukon Wildlife Preserve

-IPY = International Polar Year project

-TGP = True Grid Power, Ontario

-WCBP = World Center for Birds of Prey (Boise, Idaho)

-WMACNS = Wildlife management Advisory Council, N.Slope

-YSI = Yukon Science Institute

-YC STUDENT INVOLVEMENT: Field assistance was provided by Graeme Poile, currently a student at the University of Victoria.
-He was hired through the Yukon Dept of Education STEP program Jesse Vigliotti and Chandelle King used parts of the research to produce research papers as academic credit at Yukon College.
+BC = British Columbia Ministry of Environment NYRRC = North Yukon Renewable Resource Council YWP = Yukon Wildlife Preserve TGP = True Grid Power, Ontario WCBP = World Center for Birds of Prey (Boise, Idaho) WMACNS = Wildlife management Advisory Council, N.Slope YSI = Yukon Science Institute STEP=Student training and employment program (YTG educ.)
+YC STUDENT INVOLVEMENT: Field assistance was provided by Shyloh VanDelft, currently a student at Yukon College.
+She was hired through the Yukon Dept of Education STEP program Jesse Vigliotti and Chandelle King used parts of the research to continue research which they had used previously as academic credit at Yukon College.
 A variety of students assisted with the cataloguing of specimens and other aspects of the field work.

-2014 Projects

-The groupings of tasks are those identified at the first year's public planning workshop held at Yukon College in Whitehorse, March, 1998:

-a) Communication and Public education

-The College, with its prime mandate for public education, its school initiatives, its partnerships with the Yukon Science Institute, and its expertise implicit in publishing, is in a powerful position to disseminate public information.

-1. Public Lectures --

-Whitehorse, Dawson

-Educational events (10)

-A similar effort as in past years: Two talks were given at school events, and one at a Community public event.
-The partnership extended to events planned and implemented by Yukon's Department of Environment "Wildlife Viewing Program A public lecture was given at the Dempster Interpretive Center, and one at the Yukon Beringia center as part of the Yukon Science Institute series.
+2015 Projects The groupings of tasks are those identified at the first year's public planning workshop held at Yukon College in Whitehorse, March, 1998: a) Communication and Public education The College, with its prime mandate for public education, its school initiatives, its partnerships with the Yukon Science Institute, and its expertise implicit in publishing, is in a powerful position to disseminate public information.
+1. Public Lectures -- Whitehorse, Dawson Educational events A similar effort as in past years: Two talks were given at school events, and two at Community public events.
+The partnership extended to events planned and implemented by Yukon's Department of Environment "Wildlife Viewing Program" and at the Dempster Interpretive Center.
+D.Mossop Support: YTG, YC 2.
+College Course Offerings -- Whitehorse Conservation Biology, and Environmental Education at Yukon College A similar effort as in past years: Two course offerings, an introductory course in the principles of Conservation Biology, and Natural History of the North.

-D.Mossop, N.Barichello Support: YTG, YC

-2. College Course Offerings --

-Whitehorse

-Conservation Biology, and Environmental Education at Yukon College

-A similar effort as in past years: Two course offerings, an introductory course in the principles of Conservation Biology, Natural History of the North.
 Both are updated and supplemented in part through the project, to emphasize the concepts of local biodiversity.

-D.Mossop, Support: YC

-3. Yukon Wildlife Preserve partnership

-Whitehorse

-This initiative began in 2002, it is an attempt to meld the College educational and research mandates with the opportunities offered at the Yukon wildlife Preserve, 10 km West of Whitehorse.
-The collection of indigenous animals at the preserve offers opportunity in course offerings as well as hands on research experience for students and associates of the College.
-A Memorandum of Understanding has been signed to give the partnership structure.
-The College provides meeting rooms and D. Mossop has acted on the board of the non-profit volunteer society that operates the preserve.

-Several courses made day trips to the preserve in support of course curriculum.
+D.Mossop, Support: YC 3.
+American Bald Eagle Foundation and Yukon Wildlife Preserve partnerships, Whitehorse and Haines, Alaska This initiative began in 2002, it is an attempt to meld the College educational and research mandates with the opportunities offered at the Yukon wildlife Preserve, 10 km West of Whitehorse.
+Later a partnership with the Bald Eagle Foundation at Haines, Ak was added.
+The collection of indigenous animals at the preserve and at the foundation offer opportunity in course offerings as well as hands on research experience for students and associates of the College.
+Several courses made day trips to the facilities in support of course curriculum.

 b) Field Research and Monitoring